3 USING A or AN

 As we have now learnt, a and an are examples of determiners, one of a group of words that makes it clear what the noun is that follows.

 In this case, a and an are those determiners that are called articles.
-But to be more precise, and an are known as indefinite articles.
+But to be more precise, a and an are known as indefinite articles.

 But we will not worry about that bit of extra information at this stage.
 We will come back to that a little later on this page.